91d906h4/Constellator/README.md

 ### Architecture

 The following is the architecture of Constellator.
+It employs an architecture that integrates Bidirectional Long Short-Term Memory (LSTM) and Self-Attention mechanisms.

 <div align="center">
     <img src="./asset/architecture.png" />